-The bank branch provided an anchor in the community for HOPE to engage more deeply in broader community transformation work through HOPE's Small Town Partnership.
-Through the Small Town Partnership, HOPE's supports planning and leadership development with local people.
-Moorhead's planning effort identified a series of priorities including the development of high quality affordable housing, recreational activities for children, blight elimination, and saving a school.
+The bank branch also provided an anchor in the community for HOPE to engage more deeply in broader community transformation work through HOPE's Small Town Partnership.
+Through the Small Town Partnership, HOPE empowers and works alongside local people to lead change efforts in their communities.
+In Moorhead, residents identified high quality affordable housing, recreational activities for children, getting rid of blighted buildings, and saving a school as top priorities.